 Many local planning authorities and London borough councils will only allow basement development where the applicant can prove it will not cause harm to the built and natural environment.
 Addressing this issue typically requires a ‘basement impact assessment’ (BIA) which is specific to the site and proposed development.

-Stage 1 – Screening
+Stages 1 and 2 – Screening and scoping

 Stage 3 – Site investigation